dezign999/watchy999/README.md

 UPDATE

-I have updated this with GuruSR's RTC library which should allow this to run on the new Watchys that have a different RTC (Real Time Clock).
-It's still a work in progress, and I do not have a new watch to test it on.
+I have updated this with GuruSR's Border color library that allows you to change the white border around the display area to a more pleasing black.
 Please read the intructions.txt file in the libraryFiles folder for more details.

 To be continued...